CumulusNetworks/docs/content/version/cumulus-linux-332/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ## Manipulating the System ARP Cache

-`arp` manipulates or displays the kernel’s IPv4 network neighbor cache.
+`arp` manipulates or displays the kernel's IPv4 network neighbor cache.
 See `man arp` for details.

 To display the ARP cache: